Kenroku-en / 兼六園 (Ishikawa)

 • Mountaineering & Hiking

-At Kenrokuen, visitors can enjoy beautiful seasonal scenery such as cherry blossoms in spring, fresh greenery in early summer, autumn leaves in fall, and "Yuki-tsuri" trees (trees protected from snow) in winter.
-The park has been selected as one of the 100 best cherry blossom viewing spots, and there are many vantage points within the park where visitors can appreciate the cherry blossoms in all their glory, such as Sakuragaoka and Renchimon-dori.
-The "Kenrokuen Chrysanthemum Cherry Tree," a rare variety with more than 300 petals on each flower, is a particularly impressive sight to behold.
-In winter, visitors can catch a firsthand glimpse of "Yuki-tsuri," a technique to preserve trees and shrubs from heavy snow.
-A rope is suspended from a pole in the center of the tree and stretched taut from the branches in a radial pattern, making it appear as though the tree is holding an umbrella, thus creating yet another poetic feature of Kenrokuen Garden — but this time exclusive to winter.
-The yuki-tsuri of the Karasaki Pine Tree, which boasts the largest branches in the park, is particularly spectacular.
+At Kenroku-en, beautiful seasonal scenery may be enjoyed, the cherry blossoms in spring, fresh greenery in early summer, autumn leaves, and "Yukitsuri" trees protected from snow in winter.
+Kenroku-en has been selected as one of the 100 best cherry blossom viewing spots in Japan, including Sakuragaoka and Renchimon-dori and many other vantage points to appreciate the cherry blossoms in all their glory.
+The "Kenroku-en Chrysanthemum Cherry Tree" has a particularly impressive sight to behold, with a rare variety with more than 300-petals on flower.
+In winter, catch a firsthand glimpse of "Yukitsuri", a technique to perserve trees and shrubs from heavy snow.
+A rope is suspended from a pole in the center of the tree and stretched taut from the branches in radial pattern, making it appear as though the tree is holding an umbrella, thus creating yet another poetic feature of Kenroku-en Garden - exclusive in winter.
+The Yukitsuri of the largest branches in the park, Karasaki Pine Tree, is particularly spectacular.

 Getting there and around